Note: This unit version is currently under review and is subject to change!

 Introductory Mechanical Engineering (60%): The subject introduces the core mechanical engineering concepts of design and mechanisms, intelligent systems, applied materials and fluid machinery.
 An overview is provided of the range of roles and the skills and knowledge required of a Mechanical Engineer.
 Emphasis is placed on the relationship between the subjects in the degree program and how they are applied by practicing engineers.

-Workshop Technology (25%): On overview is provided of a range of processes related to the design and manufacture of aerospace components is provided through hands-on experience.
+Manufacturing Technology (40%): An overview of a range of processes related to the design and manufacture of aerospace components is provided through hands-on experience.
 Manufacturing Technology practical work is undertaken in: (a) Hand tools, Machining, and Welding - an introduction to basic manufacturing processes used to fabricate mechanical engineering hardware.
-Safety requirements: All students are required to provide their own personal protective equipment (PPE) and comply with the safety regulations.
-Students who fail to do this will not be permitted to enter the workshops, will need to be rescheduled, and will lose 30% of the marks for the assessment associated with the lab.
+Safety requirements: All students are required to provide their own personal protective equipment (PPE) and comply with the workshop safety rules provided in class.
+Students who fail to do this will not be permitted to enter the workshops.
 In particular, approved industrial footwear must be worn, and long hair must be protected by a hair net.
 Safety glasses must be worn at all times. (b) Solid Modelling - the use of computer aided design (CAD) tools to model geometry and create engineering drawings of engineering components. (c) Microcontrollers - ubiquitous in modern engineered products - will be introduced through experiential learning with development kits.

 |Additional Notes:||Limited Places due to TAFE component.
 Department Permission required for non-BE(Mech) students.|